What happens to mortgage rates in a recession?

 See what you could be offered today

-Complete your details, and our unique smart decisioning technology will compare your eligibility to thousands of mortgage products in seconds.
+When you complete your details online with Tembo, our unique smart decisioning technology will compare your eligibility to thousands of mortgage products in seconds.
+You’ll then be able to see all the ways you could get on the ladder, or remortgage.

 Is a recession good for mortgage rates?